 4-Step Process to Implement a Compliance Framework

-The first step in implementing a compliance framework is to find which framework applies to your organization.
+The first step in implementing a compliance framework is to find the one that applies to your organization.
 Compliance frameworks are usually tailored to a specific industry and purpose.

 Next, compare the framework’s requirements against your controls and procedures.
 This analysis will reveal the gaps in your compliance program.
 (Hence this step is known as “performing a gap analysis.”)
 To identify these gaps quickly, you can use pre-loaded content in a compliance framework content registry.

-Third, remediate the discovered gaps by implementing new controls and procedures or by strengthening existing controls and procedures.
+Third, remediate the discovered gaps by implementing new controls or strengthening existing rules and procedures.

 Finally, review your updated compliance program to confirm that you have successfully implemented all the controls required to achieve compliance.

-Regular monitoring is also important to assure that you maintain compliance over time.
+Regular monitoring is also vital to assure that you maintain compliance over time.

 5 Common Compliance Frameworks